Scaranman/Portfolio-Site/content/en/project/GuestPass/index.md

 <h4>Events</h4>

-- Events in Elements event feed shows when a guest pass is used and who used it
+- Events in the Elements event feed shows when a guest pass is used and who used it

 <h3>Questions and Considerations</h3>